 These cracks occur on the pointed chewing surfaces, known as the cusps, of the teeth.
 A lot of the time this happens around a large filling.
 It doesn’t usually affect the pulp of the tooth so there isn’t much pain.
 But you will need to repair the damage and have it covered with a crown.

 This is a more serious type of crack.
 The crack travels from the surface of the tooth to below the gum line causing the tooth to become two separate parts.
 You will need root canal therapy and a crown to protect the root.
 In some cases, the tooth cannot be saved and will need to be removed.

 We Can Restore Your Smile to Full Health!

-If you think that you may be suffering from a cracked tooth, contact our Farmington Dental and Orthodontics team as soon as possible.
+If you think that you may be suffering from a cracked tooth or other dental emergency, contact our Farmington Dental and Orthodontics team as soon as possible.
 We’ll get you into our office right away and get you back to enjoying a healthy, pain-free smile.